foleyd2002/foleyd2002/README.md

 ---

 ## 🚀 About Me
-I am constantly learning new technologies and improving my skills.
-I am particularly interested in developing impactful software solutions that drive business growth and innovation.
-My current focus is on mastering **React** while continuing to deepen my knowledge of **Python** and **Django** for backend development.
+I am a passionate and continuous learner, always exploring new technologies and enhancing my skill set.
+I am particularly excited about building impactful software solutions that foster business growth and drive innovation.
+Currently, my focus is on mastering **JavaScript** and advancing my expertise in **Python** and **Django** for backend development.
+In addition, I am eager to expand my knowledge in **AI** and **Large Language Models** (LLMs) to tackle complex challenges and contribute to cutting-edge advancements.

 I love working on projects that challenge me and help me grow as a developer.
 I am always looking for new opportunities to collaborate, learn, and create something amazing!